-Generally children will have access to all materials in the classroom (including all centers) for two extended periods per day (called Discovery Time).
+Generally children will have access to all materials in the classroom (including all centers) for two extended periods per day.
 Studies show that longer periods of play (30-60 minutes or longer) increase the maturity and complexity of children's play, with many more benefits including persistence, negotiation, problem-solving, planning, and cooperation.
-During Discovery Time, teachers also bring out small-group activities where children can work alongside their teacher and a few other children in lessons that need a bit more teacher guidance.
+During this time, teachers also bring out small-group activities where children can work alongside their teacher and a few other children with materials that need a bit more teacher guidance.